cascadiajs/cascadiajs-2020/src/views/pages/content/coc.md

 ---
 ![pronoun stickers](https://begin-static-p6uw2-production.s3.us-west-2.amazonaws.com/forest-1dg/images/2018-pronoun-stickers.jpg)

 Everyone - including attendees, sponsors, speakers, and organizers - is required to agree to and follow this Code of Conduct.
 Inappropriate behavior or harassment of any kind is not tolerated.
+Organizers will enforce this code with any event involvement, including, but not limited to: online engagement (Twitter/Slack), any CascadiaJS hosted online-event.

 Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant.
 This includes in our community online, at all related events, and in one-on-one communications carried out in the context of community business.
 Community event venues may be shared with members of the public; please be respectful to all patrons of these locations.